-II.A.2.
+Approval Process for New Instructional Programs SPCH-120 Revised GE Draft COOR SPCH-120 COOR Revisions Cover Sheet SPCH-120 COOR Faculty Meeting Notes-Draft Student Learning Outcomes-A New Model of Assessment II.A.2.
 (Applicable to institutions with comprehensive reviews scheduled after Fall 2019.)
 Faculty, including full time, part time, and adjunct faculty, regularly engage in ensuring that the content and methods of instruction meet generally accepted academic and professional standards and expectations.
 In exercising collective ownership over the design and improvement of the learning experience, faculty conduct systematic and inclusive program review, using student achievement data, in order to continuously improve instructional courses and programs, thereby ensuring program currency, improving teaching and learning strategies, and promoting student success.

 Los Medanos College ensures that content and methods of instruction meet academic and professional standards through collective design and revision of course outlines.
 All faculty - full-time and part-time - participate in curriculum development.
 Before submission to the Curriculum Committee for the comprehensive review processed described in II.A.1, all new course outlines of record (COORs) are ratified by individual departments.
 Once approved departmentally, the COOR then undergoes technical review by the Office of Instruction before being reviewed further by the Curriculum Committee.
 Courses that are submitted to meet General Education (GE) requirements are also reviewed by the GE Committee.
-Distance education courses require separate approval of an addendum that explains how course outcomes are achieved in an online mode, as well as how instructor-to-student interaction and interaction among students is substantive and integral to the course.
-Currently, a representative of the Distance Education committee is a member of Curriculum Committee and provides input on those addendums.
 This multi-tier curriculum process ensures that course content and instruction methods not only meet institutional and state policies, but also fulfill broader academic and professional standards.